rdcrawford/cognac/README.md

 [Mafft](https://mafft.cbrc.jp/alignment/software/) and [cd-hit](https://github.com/weizhongli/cdhit) must be in your path.

-## Usage
+## Creating core gene aliments

-The most basic command to use cognac is to supply a directories containing whole genome seqences in fasta files and genome annotations in the form of gff.
+The most basic command to use cognac is to supply a directories containing whole genome sequences in fasta files and genome annotations in the form of gff.
 Multithreading is available at multiple steps.
 The number of threads to be used can be supplied as argument.
 By default, all available threads are used.

 ```
 algnEnv = cognac(